Sell a House in

 Close & Get Paid

 Accept our cash offer and we open escrow with a Florida title company that can handle Pinellas County closings.
-We can close in 7 to 30 days when title is clear.
-We pay all closing costs.
+Closing timing depends on title, payoff, access, seller documents, and any HOA or municipal requirements.
+Seller costs are stated in writing before you decide.

 St. Petersburg Home Selling FAQ